Your Day on The Kennebec River

 - Delicious steak, chicken, fish or vegetarian option cookout

-- Slide presentation of trip
+- Slide show and video presentation of your trip

 What to Bring: